Click2Cloud/Azure-Migrate/migration/manufacturing-db.md

   <img src="../images/manufacturing-db/manu-db-7.png">
 </kbd></p>

-7. Select the tables containing data you would like to migrate to Azure SQL Database and click on **Start data migration**
+7. After deploying schema, you can also redploy it by clicking **Redploy schema**, Next Click on **Migrate data** to start the Data migration.

 <p><kbd>
    <img src="../images/manufacturing-db/manu-db-8.png">
 </kbd></p>

+8. Select the tables containing data you would like to migrate to Azure SQL Database and click on **Start data migration**

 <p><kbd>
    <img src="../images/manufacturing-db/manu-db-9.png">